jamesmml/java-portfolio/README.md

 3. Run the `main` class

 ## What One Will Learn
-These projects have helped me implement what I have learned in class.
+These projects have helped reinforce fundamental programming concepts in Java.

 ## Author
 James Milgram